 Unlike historical debt, the cost of new debt is not known in advance and must be forecast.
 This raises the prospect of forecasting error, and either over- or under-recovery of efficient costs.
 To address this issue some regulators (e.g. Ofwat and Ofgem) have adopted indexation.
-This has allowed these regulators to mitigate forecast risk by using debt yield data much closer to the charging year in question to derive an allowance.61 This results in a cost of debt that tracks market movements more closely.
+This has allowed these regulators to mitigate forecast risk by using debt yield data much closer to the charging year in question to derive an allowance.80 This results in a cost of debt that tracks market movements more closely.
+Where it has judged that the level of its preferred index could be improved upon as a fit for the debt costs of the notional company, Ofwat has applied an adjustment to the benchmark index to improve its accuracy, although such an adjustment was not included in the CMA PR19 panel's redetermination.